functionland/fx-fotos/README.md

 ## Project Description

-BOX Photos is a react-native(expo)+typescript application to replace Google Photos/Apple Photos, and give freedom in hosting your photos on any platform, either centralized servers like Amazon or Microsoft, or decentralized solutions like IPFS-based "box".
-It is optimized for decentralized IPFS platforms.
+BOX Photos is a react-native(expo)+typescript application to replace Google Photos/Apple Photos, and give freedom in hosting your photos on any platform, either centralized servers like Amazon or Microsoft, or decentralized solutions such as Dfinity or IPFS-based "box".
+It is optimized for decentralized platforms, but is backend agnostic.
 Your can easily use it with a "box" to host your files and photos with the same experience you had using Google Photos, however, with full privacy.

 ## Why?
-IPFS + BOX Photos = Awesome!
+Decentralzied Backend(IPFS, Dfinity, Crust, Filecoin) + Photos = Awesome!

 Google photos is a great service with great benefits however, there are major setbacks with it: